Swift-Teacher/MyResume/README.md

     ```
 42. Build and run.
 Tap the Experience button, ensure your resume loads, tap the share button to determine the share button functions as it should.
 43. If you are happy with the updated version of the Skills screen:
-    1. Commit the changes to the resume branch
+    1. Commit the changes to the resume branch.
     2. Right-click the “Main” branch and choose “Checkout”.
 Click the “Checkout” button.
     3. Right-click on the “resume”  branch and choose “Merge “resume” into “main””.
 Then click the “Merge” button.
     4. In the Menu bar, click Source Control > Push.
 This will send the changes just merged into the main branch to the main branch on GitHub or your chosen repository hosting service.
 44. This updated version of the app is now complete.
 Congratulations!!

+The repo for the app made in the screencasts can be found here: [Hello app](https://github.com/Swift-Teacher/Hello).

 You can find a write up of my process, sample materials, and screencasts of the process I used at my blog: [Swift Teacher Blog](https://www.swiftteacher.org/).